Sexual Harassment Attorney El Paso, TX

-Employees have a right to work in an environment that is free from sexual harassment.
+Employees have a right to work in an environment that is free from sexual harassment Attorney El Paso, TX.
 This is true for both men and women.

 Generally to prevail in a claim for sexual harassment the sexual harassment needs to be either severe or pervasive.
 If you were fired for sexual harassment or just feel that you are being harassed because of sexual harassment you should consult an attorney.